What Is a Stanza in Music?

 Stanzas vs. Verses – What’s the Difference?

-Stanzas are made up of lines that share the same pre-chorus, chorus, and post-chorus.
-The first and last lines share the same meter or rhythm, but the middle lines will have different lyrics.
+Stanzas consist of lines with a common pre-chorus, chorus, and post-chorus.
+The opening and closing lines match in meter or rhythm, while the middle lines feature distinct lyrics.

 Stanzas in Music and Songwriting